Bi-local fields interacting with a constant electric field and related problems including the Schwinger effect: Formulation of free bi-local fields

-We note that the functional space characterized by Eqs.(\ref{condition-H}) and (\ref{condition-T(+)}) forms a non-unitary representation of the Lorentz group, which guarantees the manifest covariance of the formalism.
+The states generated by $\{\hat{a}^{\mu\dag}\}$ with the ground state $\hat{a}^\mu|0\rangle=0\,(\langle 0|0\rangle=1)$ is an indefinite metric functional space due to $[\hat{a}^0,\hat{a}^{0\dag}]=-1$.
+The subsidiary condition (\ref{condition-T(+)}) can remove the excitation of $\hat{a}^{0\dag}$, since Eq.(\ref{condition-T(+)}) implies $\hat{a}^{0}|\Phi\rangle=0$ in the rest frame of the center of mass momentum $P=(P^0,\bm{0})$.
+This also means that the particles characterized by Eqs. (\ref{condition-H}) and (\ref{condition-T(+)}) have $(\mbox{mass})^2c^2=\frac{1}{\alpha^\prime}\sum_{i=1}^3 n_i^2+(m_0c)^2~(\, n_i=0,1,2,\cdots \,)$ \footnote{ We note that the functional space characterized by Eqs.(\ref{condition-H}) and (\ref{condition-T(+)}) forms a non-unitary representation of the Lorentz group, which guarantees the manifest covariance of the formalism.
 In some cases, however, one may treat $\langle\Phi|T|\Phi\rangle=0$ as $T^{(-)}|\Phi\rangle \equiv P\cdot a^\dag|\Phi\rangle=0$.
 In this case, the operator $a^{0\dag}$ plays a role of annihilation operator; and, the positive definite metric functional space generated by the action of $(b^{\mu\dag})=(a^{0},a^{i\dag})$\, $(i=1,2,3)$ on the ground state $b^{\mu\dag}|0_b\rangle=0\,(\, \langle 0_b|0_b\rangle=1\,)$ gives rise to a unitary representation of the Lorentz group in a positive definite metric functional space.
 The difference of those two representations reflects in the phenomenological properties of the bi-local fields.
-In this paper, we require Eq.(\ref{condition-T(+)}) as the subsidiary condition on the bi-local fields to maintain the the manifest covariance of the formalism.
+In this paper, we require Eq.(\ref{condition-T(+)}) as the subsidiary condition on the bi-local fields to maintain the the manifest covariance of the formalism.} It should be noticed that the condition (\ref{condition-T(+)}) does not exclude non-zero excitation $\{n_1\}$ even when the bi-local system exists in two-dimensional $(\bm{e}^0,\bm{e}^1)$ spaceteime; this fact is not trivial for the bi-local system interacting with a constant electric field $E\bm{e}^1$ as will be discussed in Sec.4.